The Modern Office

 Changing Workplace Technology – Decentralization

-As part of our work, FreeDoc ® has analyzed the record-keeping practices of over seventy major enterprise organizations.
-Our experience shows the ‘Modern Office’ is really just a massive hedgerow of shared drives (on-prem, or cloud) filled with unstructured information.
-There are very few if any file naming standards, and even fewer processes to weed out old, out dated information past retention.
+This experience has shown that the ‘Modern Office’ is mostly a massive hedgerow of shared drives (on-prem, or cloud) filled with unstructured information.
+Most files use very few naming standards, and there are fewer processes to remove old and out dated information that is no loner relevant.

 How this Happened

-Before 1990 ‘filing’ of records was done by trained file clerks as a centralized discipline.
-The appearance of network PCs erased it overnight and turned it into an individual task done with very little training.
+Before 1990 records ‘filing’ was done by a trained file clerk as a centralized discipline.
+The appearance of network PCs erased that overnight, turning filing into an individual task done with no training or oversight.
 Standardized file naming disappeared overnight.
-With every retirement the problem only gets worse.
+With every retirement the problem gets worse.

 Loss of standardization makes it difficult for people to find accurate information.
 The drag on productivity is substantial.
-Research done in 2000* and verified in 2012* showed the average person spends 30% of the paid workday searching information filed by someone else, only to find it doesn’t meet their need.
+Research done by IDC in 2000* and verified by McKinsey in 2012* showed the average person spends 30% of every paid workday searching information filed by someone else, only to find it doesn’t meet their need.
 Or, they just lose time in other ways.

 Payroll is the highest expense within an organization.
 Reducing this productivity loss by re-assigning even ten-percent can increase huge performance gains, and reduce turnover!